mohammadasghari/CSCI-561-Artificial-Intelligence/README.md

 # CSCI-561-Artificial-Intelligence

-This repo includes my solutions to the assigments of CSCI-561 Artificial Intelligence course in University of Southern California.
+This repo includes my solutions to the assignments of CSCI-561 Artificial Intelligence course in University of Southern California.

 ## Code structure
 - `./homework1/`: contains code for the implementation of **Alpha-Beta pruning** algorithm with positional weight evaluation functions for solving _Reversi game_.